junjun-jiang/SSPSR/README.md

 # SSPSR
-A spatial-spectral prior network for hyperspectral image super-resolution
+A spatial-spectral prior deep network for hyperspectral image super-resolution

 # The code is for the following work and will be available soon.